Stop Breaking Down: Recordings by blues artists

-In 1945, Sonny Boy Williamson I adapted "Stop Breaking Down" as an early Chicago blues with Big Maceo (piano), Tampa Red (guitar), and Charles Sanders (drums).
+In 1945, Sonny Boy Williamson I adapted the tune as an early Chicago blues with Big Maceo (piano), Tampa Red (guitar), and Charles Sanders (drums).
 Titled "Stop Breaking Down", the song featured somewhat different lyrics, including the refrain "I don't believe you really really love me, I think you just like the way my music sounds" in place of Johnson's "The stuff I got it gon' bust your brains out, hoo hoo, it'll make you lose your mind".
 Williamson's song inspired the versions sung "by most postwar Chicago blues artists".

 In 1954, Baby Boy Warren recorded it as a Chicago-style blues shuffle, but used most of Johnson's lyrics.
 Forest City Joe recorded the song in 1959, which was released on a compilation album The Blues Roll On.
 In the late 1960s, Junior Wells with Buddy Guy recorded "Stop Breaking Down" for the Coming at You Baby (1968) and Southside Blues Jam (1969) albums.
 Their versions are medleys which incorporate lyrics from "Five Long Years" and Sonny Boy Williamson's "Stop Breaking Down".
-The White Stripes recorded the song for their 1999 self-titled debut album.
-Critic Chris Handyside identified their choice as inspired and added that Jack White's vocal delivery manages to convey Johnson's sense of desperation.